A Note From The Human Translator

 And I wasn't just interested in the Space Service, I was aiming high for no less than the elite 'Dark Grays'.
 As a youngling I was thrilled by the fantastic adventures of the fleet as they explored the edges of the Universe and guarded us against hordes of marauding aliens.
 It was only later, when I got a taste of reality, that I began to understand about the sensational press and the all-important moving of ad copy.
 But at the time, I existed in a glowing dream world of high drama.

 Yes, eventually I did enroll in the 'Dark Grays'.
 My adventures among the stars, brief as they were, reshaped this whole sector of the galaxy, altered our relations with the humans, and set off the biggest emergency in space since the First Contact.
-See what comes from letting unsupervised hatchlings loose on the world?
+See what comes from letting unsupervised hatchlings loose?

 Like I said, I was madly fixated on space travel as a hatchling.
 I would collect anything having to do with space—news clippings, coloring books, pictures torn out of magazines—my locker in the crèche was a disaster area which earned me constant demerits from the instructors.